We never know when a meltdown will happen.

 The SLP called him back, and I had a few minutes of quiet time.
 Even though I should have been indulging in my own little world, I couldn’t help but wonder how the appointment was going.
 I was hoping that it wouldn’t have to be cut short because my son was so dysregulated.

-I was still sitting in the same seat as when my son went back when the session ended.
+I was still sitting in the same seat when the session ended.
 He came running over and got right back on the floor with the cars.
 I spoke briefly to his therapist, and then it was time to go.
 I attempted to coax my boy away from his sensory play, but he wouldn’t budge.
 I tried giving him some time to get it out of his system.
 I determined that I was going to have to carry him out.
 I knew what was coming and I could feel the quiver in my mama’s heart.
 There was a lady waiting to be seen by another counselor in the office.
-She was a bit older so I had already summed up that she had no idea what autism was or what a child with autism struggles with.
+She was a bit older, so I had already summed up that she had no idea what autism was or what a child with autism struggles with.
 No, to her I had a terribly-behaved child.
 But I had not spoken a word to her.

 I bent down to pick him up.
 He fought me and the meltdown ensued.